dsl-logo

 Banking

-A car loan with balloon payment is essentially split into two parts.
+A car loan with balloon payment is structured in two parts:

 Coins swap 1 svg